samikeijonen/uuups/README.md

 Note that ABC theme have webpack.
 In this theme experiment I still use [Gulp](https://gulpjs.com/) tasks for automated processes.

+Run `gulp watch` to activate build process in the background.
+You'll get development proxy at http://localhost:3000 where changes to the code will be updated automatically to browser.

+All tasks:

 - `gulp watch` &ndash; Automatically handle changes to CSS, JS, SVGs, and images.
 Also kicks off BrowserSync.
 - `gulp scripts` &ndash; Minify javascript files from `resources/scripts/` to `dist/scripts/`.
 - `gulp styles` &ndash; Compile, prefix, combine media queries, and minify CSS files from `resources/styles/` to `dist/styles/`.
 - `gulp icons` &ndash; Minify and clean SVG icons and create SVG sprite from `resources/svg-icons/*.svg` to `dist/images/svg-icons.svg`.
-- `gulp i18n` &ndash; Scan the theme and create a POT file to `resources/lang/` folder.
+- `gulp i18n` &ndash; Scan the theme and create a POT file to`resources/lang/` folder.
 - `gulp sass:lint` &ndash; Run SASS against WordPress coding standards.
 - `gulp js:lint` &ndash; Run Javascript against WordPress coding standards.
 - `gulp docs` &ndash; Create SASS docs which can be seen in [Uuups Github pages](https://samikeijonen.github.io/uuups/).
 - `gulp imagemin` &ndash; Compress images from `resources/images/` to `dist/images/`.
+- `gulp` &ndash; Run tasks in this order: `i18n`, `icons`, `styles`, `scripts`, `imagemin`, `docs`.

 You can configure Gulp related settings in the `gulp-config.js` file.
 It's needed if you want to change files names or folder structure.